rificity/AE2T-k3ng_cw_keyer/README.md

 Documentation is located here: https://github.com/k3ng/k3ng_cw_keyer/wiki

 The K5BCQ version of the keyer is based on a board designed by Kees, K5BCQ and others on the Radioartisan groups.io message board https://groups.io/g/radioartisan.
 It is based on a Arduino Mega2560-mini board and combines a number of fetures that won't all fit on a Uno or Nano.
-Board and kit available at https://www.qsl.net/k5bcq/Kits/Kits.html Board and kit available at https://www.qsl.net/k5bcq/Kits/Kits.html
+Board and kit available at https://www.qsl.net/k5bcq/Kits/Kits.html